karelvaculik/waldis/README.md

 - Telco dataset - unfortunately, this dataset cannot be published

-## Results of IDA 2017 experiments
+## Results of IDEAS 2018 experiments

 - graphs can be found in `experiments` directory
 - NOTE: your graphs may look different when running the experiment scripts as there is no fixed order of barchart groups (the colors of the groups are not fixed either)

-## Data preprocessing for IDA 2017 experiments
+## Data preprocessing for IDEAS 2018 experiments

 - scripts used for preparation of networks can be found in `tools` directory
 - resulting networks are located in the `data_graphs` directory